cnav123/Digital-VLSI-SOC-Design-and-Planning/Day_2/LAB_2/README.md

 # LAB 2

+Here I am adding the the run Folder

 ## Please Give look into the configuration directory, inside the OpenLane Directory

 Now open the floorplan.tcl, and have look into the utilization Factors etc..,